kkb-10/weatherify/README.md

 - A basic weather application using built using Flutter-dart
 - It can provide complete weather results for present location using mobile GPS.
 - It also allow us to fetch weather results of any other location.
-- It uses a third party API for peoviding these weather results.
+- It uses a third party API for providing these weather results.

 ## Technology Stack